dorissih/first-repo/conec.prom.md

 TLS or path issues: Adjust $VdmBin if Horizon is installed in a non-default path.

 If you want, tell me your exact Horizon version and whether you already have windows_exporter installed, and I’ll tweak the script/paths to match your environment.

+Yep—that’s expected.
+On newer installs the CLI isn’t in ...\Server\bin.
+It lives under ...\Server\tools\bin (and with the Omnissa rebrand some folder names changed).

+Quick ways to find it

+PowerShell (fastest):

+# Search typical locations
+$paths = @(
+  "C:\Program Files\VMware\VMware View\Server\tools\bin",
+  "C:\Program Files\View\Server\tools\bin",
+  "C:\Program Files\Omnissa\Horizon Connection Server\tools\bin"
+)
+Get-ChildItem -Path $paths -Filter vdmadmin.exe -ErrorAction SilentlyContinue

+# Or search the disk (slower)
+Get-ChildItem -Path 'C:\Program Files' -Recurse -Filter vdmadmin.exe -ErrorAction SilentlyContinue

+If you see it (e.g., C:\Program Files\VMware\VMware View\Server\tools\bin\vdmadmin.exe), run your health checks from there:

+cd "C:\Program Files\VMware\VMware View\Server\tools\bin"
+.\vdmadmin.exe -H -list
+.\vdmadmin.exe -H -display -monitor "Event Database"

+Why the mismatch?

+Official docs show the default path is ...\Server\tools\bin, not ...\Server\bin. docs.omnissa.com
++1

+With Omnissa 2412+, many “VMware” paths were renamed to “Omnissa”, so your install might be under an Omnissa folder. techzone.omnissa.com
++1

+If it’s still missing

+Confirm you’re on a Connection Server (not just an Agent or UAG).

+Make sure you installed the Admin/Connection Server component that includes tools.

+Cross-check the doc page “Using the vdmadmin Command” to confirm availability for your version. docs.omnissa.com

+Want me to tweak the Prometheus script to auto-detect vdmadmin.exe and cache the path it finds?